magomimmo/modern-cljs/doc/tutorial-14.md

 ### Poratable functions

-By taking inspiration from [Chas Emerick][], we are going to create an `utils.clj` file containing the definition of few useful functions to help us in parsing the inputs of the Shopping Claculator form.
+By taking inspiration from there, we are going to create an `utils.clj` file containing the definition of few useful functions to help us in parsing the inputs of the `shoppingForm`.

-Create the `utils.clj` file in the `src/clj/modern_cljs` directory.
-Following is its content.
+Create the `utils.clj` file in the `src/clj/modern_cljs` directory and write the following content:

 ```clojure
 (ns modern-cljs.utils